-The MPO facilitated 19 MPO committee meetings during the LRTP update.
+LRTP update presentations were provided during 19 MPO committee meetings.
 Committee members were able to express their preferences or concerns on specific issues or projects.

 Additional Stakeholder Meetings

 The MPO also held three meetings with community-based agencies and tribes to allow for additional input throughout the LRTP development process.
 These meetings included members from the Immokalee Community Redevelopment Agency (CRA), the Seminole Tribe, and the Miccosukee Tribe.